Discovering Latent Covariance Structures for Multiple Time Series: Background

 In this section, we provide a brief review of the \acrfull*{abcd} framework~\cite{grosse2012exploiting,DuvLloGroetal13,Lloyd2014ABCD,Ghahramani15_nature} and~\acrfull*{ibp}~\cite{IBP_GriffithsG05}.

+\paragraph{\acrfull*{gp}} \acrfull*{gp}~\cite{Rasmussen_GPM} is defined as a multivariate Gaussian distribution over a (possibly infinite) collection of random variables.
+Whenever we select a subset from this collection, the distribution over the subset also is Gaussian.
+Commonly, GP is used as a prior over function values, denoted as $f(x) \sim \mathcal{GP}(m(x), k(x,x'))$ with $m(x)$ is the mean function, $k(x,x')$ is the covariance (kernel) function.
+In practice, the mean function is usually chosen as a zero mean function.
+Like many other kernel methods, kernel tricks are applicable to construct new kernels for~\acrshort*{gp}, be one of the key properties in the framework that we will describe next.

-\paragraph{The \acrshort*{abcd} framework} The ABCD framework follows a typical Bayesian modeling process (see~\cite[Ch.\ 28, p.
-346]{inference_MacKay}), being composed of several parts e.g. a language of models, a search procedure among models, and a model evaluation.
-The framework makes use of~\acrfull*{gp}~\cite{Rasmussen_GPM} to perform various regression tasks.
+\paragraph{The \acrshort*{abcd} framework} The ABCD framework follows a typical Bayesian modeling process (see~\citet{inference_MacKay}), being composed of several parts e.g. a language of models, a search procedure among models, and a model evaluation.
+The framework makes use of~\acrfullpl*{gp} to perform various regression tasks.

 Selecting kernel functions plays a crucial role in learning GP.~\acrshort*{abcd} searches a model out of an open-ended language of models which is constituted from a context-free grammar and base kernels.
-The base kernels reveal the high-level properties of data.
-They consist of white noise (WN), constant (C), squared exponential (SE), periodic (PER), change-point (CP), and change-window (CW)(see Appendix~\ref{appendix:base}).
+The base kernels model different characteristics of data such as white noise ($\textsc{WN}$), constant ($\textsc{C}$), smoothness ($\kSE$), periodicity ($\kPer$), and trending ($\kLin$) (see Appendix~\ref{appendix:base}).
 The grammar makes it possible to explore and generate new kernels from base ones via composition rules such as the product rule and the sum rule.
-A greedy search is applied in~\acrshort*{abcd} like in~\cite{grosse2012exploiting}, picking the most appropriate model based on a criterion e.g.~\gls*{bic}.
-Once the search procedure is finished, a human-readable report is generated from the interpretability of~\acrshort*{gp} base kernels and their compositions.
+A greedy search is applied in~\acrshort*{abcd} like in~\citet{grosse2012exploiting}, picking the most appropriate model based on a criterion e.g.~\gls*{bic}.
+Once the search procedure is finished, a human-readable report is generated from the interpretability of~\acrshort*{gp} base kernels and their compositions. \paragraph{Indian Buffet Process} The \acrshort*{ibp}~\cite{IBP_GriffithsG05} defines a distribution over a binary matrix $\vZ$ with a finite number of rows and an infinite number of columns: $\vZ \sim \textrm{IBP}(\alpha),$ with $\alpha$ is the concentration parameter.
+The matrix indicates feature assignments where the element at the $i$-th row and the $j$-th column expresses the presence or absence of the $j$-th feature in the $i$-th object.
+A natural application of~\acrshort*{ibp} is the linear-Gaussian latent feature model (LFM)~\cite{IBP_GriffithsG05}.
+Data represented by $\vX$ is factorized into an~\acrshort*{ibp} latent matrix $\vZ$ multiplying with a feature matrix $\vA$ with a Gaussian noise matrix $\mathcal{E}$: $ \vX = \vZ\vA + \mathcal{E}. $